-Objectives Set-up of the Corporate Affairs Department to provide support to senior management and the organisation on planning, internal control and stakeholders' relations. for 2016 Implementation of Action Plan in response to IAS Audit on stakeholders' relations.
+Objectives for 2016 Set-up Corporate Affairs Department to provide support to senior management and the organisation on planning, internal control and stakeholders' relations.
+Implementation of Action Plan in response to IAS Audit on stakeholders' relations.

 In 2016 ESMA will develop and implement an integrated approach to the planning, management and execution of ESMA's communications activities towards its internal and external stakeholders.
 This will be characterised by centralised oversight of the definition of goals, target audiences, timing, channels etc. The aim is to have in place an approach, which supports ESMA's corporate mission, objectives and activities, while also ensuring that it is accessible, open and transparent to its stakeholders.